|Head-Down Display [HDD]

 Made in France

-The new TF display is a colour E-Scope which was the world's first application of beam-index technology.
-This could provides a brightness level high enough to enable easy reading of the display in direct sunlight.
+The new Terrain Following display for the GR4 was a colour E-Scope which was the world's first application of beam-index technology.
+This could provide a brightness level high enough to enable easy reading of the display in direct sunlight.

 A trials version of this TF display was tested on a Tornado at RAE and a development contract for terrain-following display was awarded to Ferranti.